-We were deeply saddened to hear of the death of Trust Patron Frank Dobson.
-Frank was a great supporter of the Trust and our work over many years.
-His wit and many words of advice will be missed by us all.
+We are deeply saddened to hear of the death of Lord Peter Brooke - Peter was one of our patrons and a great supporter of the Trust and our work over many years.

 Trust chairman David Bieda recalls: “When he [Peter Brooke] retired as an MP I held a dinner for him in Dean Street [David's residence, a masterpiece of early Georgian architecture].
 I remember asking Peter if I should invite Frank Dobson MP and he said ‘Don’t do it without Frank as we’ve worked behind the scenes for years’.
 One of the most civilised politicians of his generation, a great raconteur, immensely knowledgeable and a very good constituency MP.
 He also initiated the N. Ireland peace process.”

 In the latter part of last year, Camden published draft proposals for works to Neal Street, Earlham Street (W) and Monmouth Street and invited responses from the public.
 This consultation ended on 16th December but the proposals can still be seen here.
 The Trust is concerned by several aspects of the proposals.

 For several years now, the Trust has been working on updating its comprehensive study of the area, The Seven Dials Renaissance Study, first published in 1991.
 Designed to provide a national exemplar of how to care for inner city conservation areas, the study takes an holistic approach, providing a detailed framework for the total environment.

 The Trust was commissioned by the Mercers’ Company to provide façade brackets for their festoon lighting in Neal Street.
 These elegant wall brackets are a smaller version of the wall brackets designed by trustee Paul Draper for our façade lanterns and thus match them.